alfaarizi/tms-rest-backend/README.md

 ------------

 TMS has various background jobs which has to be performed regularly on the server-side to operate the system properly.
-The interval and the arguments of the background jobs can be configured in the `config/params.php` file.
+The interval and the arguments of the background jobs can be configured through the `scheduling` section in the `config.yml` file.

 In case of a (Linux based) production environment you shall add a single cronjob to your crontab file to check for background jobs to execute every minute.
 This way new background jobs introduced in future versions of TMS will be automatically scheduled on your instance.